Blowup algebras of determinantal ideals in prime characteristic: Examples of monomial -split filtrations

-In this section we present several classes of filtrations of monomial ideals that are $F$-pure.
-The list of examples include, symbolic powers and rational powers of squarefree monomial ideals, and initial ideals of symbolic and regular powers of determinantal ideals of generic and Hankel matrices of variables, and of Pfaffians of generic skew-symmetric matrices.
+In this section we present several classes of filtrations of monomial ideals that are $F$-split.
+The list of examples include, symbolic powers and rational powers of squarefree monomial ideals, and initial ideals of symbolic and ordinary powers of determinantal ideals of generic and Hankel matrices of variables, and of Pfaffians of generic skew-symmetric matrices.

 Throughout this section we assume the following setup.

 \begin{setup} Let $R$ be a standard graded polynomial ring $R=K[x_1,\ldots, x_d]$ over an $F$-finite field $K$ of characteristic $p>0$.
 For a vector $\fn=(n_1,\ldots, n_d)\in \NN^d$ we set $\fx^\fn=x_1^{n_1}\cdots x_d^{n_d}$. \end{setup}